tldr-pages/tldr/pages/common/git-log.md

 `git log --oneline`

-- Show an overview of which file changed in each commit:
+- Show an overview of which file(s) changed in each commit:

 `git log --stat`